THE

 that a lot of change is going on inside the body.

-What matters is to stay on a
+What matters is to stay on the development

-nutritional balancing program, and oneÕs healing will progress.
+program, and oneÕs healing will progress.

-is between about 2.4 and up to about 4 or even 5 in a human being.
-In an animal, the ideal is closer to
+about 4 or even 5 in a human being.

-the electrical potential of the cells.
+electrical potential across the cell walls.

-It is critical that the hair is
+NOTE: It is critical that the hair sample

-laboratory.
-We much prefer
+We also prefer Analytical

 more accurate, out of range numbers are automatically repeated at no charge,